Is Delta 8 THC Safe? Knowing the Side Effects of D8

 Can You Suffer from Cannabinoid Hyperemesis Syndrome When Taking Delta 8 THC?

-Also known as CHS, Cannabinoid Hyperemesis Syndrome is a rare condition in a small percentage of heavy cannabis users.
+Also known as CHS, Cannabinoid Hyperemesis Syndrome is rare in a small percentage of heavy cannabis users.
 This condition can trigger bouts of nausea, abdominal pain, and vomiting following the consumption of THC.

 So, what are the statistics surrounding CHS, and can delta 8 THC products increase the risk of this condition?